pythops/tenere/README.md

 ## Chatgpt

-To use Tenere's chat functionality, you'll need to provide an API key for OpenAI.
+To use `chatgpt` as the backemd, you'll need to provide an API key for OpenAI.
 There are two ways to do this:

-1. Set an environment variable with your API key:
+Set an environment variable with your API key:

 ```shell
 export OPENAI_API_KEY="YOUTR KEY HERE"
 ```

+Or

-2. Include your API key in the configuration file:
+Include your API key in the configuration file:

 ```toml
 [chatgpt]